 PASS iii, if law or similar is in place and supported by local law enforcement.

 STEP 3.
-Optimal breastfeeding1 is supported by health leadership.
+Optimal chest/breastfeeding1 is supported by health leadership.

-Rationale: This international definition is included in the Policy Statement/Proclamation and disseminated at appropriate times, such as World Breastfeeding Week or National Breastfeeding Month, to all health entities.
+Rationale: This international definition is included in the Policy Statement and disseminated at appropriate times, such as World Breastfeeding Week or National Breastfeeding Month, to all health entities.

 i.
-This definition of optimal breastfeeding, or that proposed by the World Health Organization, American Academy of Family Practitioners or American Academy of Pediatricians, is disseminated and confirmed with healthcare and community leadership, with discussion and corrections as needed.
+This definition of optimal infant feeding, or that proposed by the World Health Organization, American Academy of Family Practitioners, or American Academy of Pediatricians, is disseminated and confirmed with healthcare and community leadership, with discussion and corrections as needed.

 Suggested Approaches to Designation:

-- Designating Group discusses with local (city/county/state) health care leadership how best to achieve adherence to the above.
+- The Designating Group discusses with local (city, county, state) health care leadership how best to achieve adherence to the above.

-- Designating Group assesses actions and outcomes of the review for adherence.
+- The Designating Group assesses actions and outcomes of the review for adherence.

-PASS if local health authority accepts this definition and it is included in other steps.
+PASS if the local health authority accepts this definition.

 STEP 4.
-During pregnancy, all families are informed about the benefits of breastfeeding, as well as about the risks of unnecessary formula use, and where to access support as needed.
+During pregnancy, all families in the community are informed about the benefits of chest/breastfeeding, as well as about the risks of unnecessary formula use, and where to access support as needed.

-Rationale: Breastfeeding education and support allows families to make informed decisions regarding infant feeding practices.
+Rationale: Chest/breastfeeding education and support allows families to make informed decisions regarding infant feeding practices.
 This step is supportive of the International Code of Marketing of Breast-milk Substitutes, that calls for unbiased information in the hands of the public, especially concerning the risks of formula use for maternal and child health outcomes.
-Distribution should include attention to equity – ensuring that those populations who are more vulnerable receive special inputs.
+Distribution should include attention to equity – ensuring that those populations who are more vulnerable receive the information.

 i.
-Non-commercial materials on this issue are distributed, in hard copy and/or online, through community and faith-based organizations, produced or approved by the breastfeeding authority or Designating Group, reflective of the population and culturally appropriate.
-Distribution may be via health sector, local breastfeeding support groups, or breastfeeding coalition.
+Non-commercial materials on this issue are distributed, in hard copy and/or online, through community and faith-based organizations, produced or approved by the chest/breastfeeding authority or Designating Group, reflective of the population and culturally appropriate.
+Distribution may be via the health sector, local chest/breastfeeding support groups, or chest/breastfeeding coalition.

-- Designating Group may need to provide draft materials, such as those produced by La Leche League, WIC or other local group, for distribution
+- The Designating Group may need to provide draft materials for distribution, such as those produced by WIC, La Leche League, or other local groups.

 PASS if there is documentation that information has been widely distributed.

-Rationale: Health care within the community must be breastfeeding friendly, if a community is to support breastfeeding.
-Research confirms that comprehensive breastfeeding support in prenatal, maternity and postnatal care results in improved breastfeeding success.
+Rationale: Health care within the community must be breastfeeding-friendly, if a community is to support optimal infant feeding.
+Research confirms that comprehensive lactation support in prenatal, maternity, and postnatal care results in improved chest/breastfeeding success.

 i.
-All maternity care centres are either designated Baby-friendly (BF) (or designated as fully qualified by their state maternity care breastfeeding designation) or a state-level designation.
-This designation must include at least the following: Healthcare personnel involved in the care of mothers and babies are trained in the skills necessary to support optimal breastfeeding.
+All maternity care centers are either designated Baby-Friendly (BF) or designated as fully qualified chest/breastfeeding friendly by a State-level equivalent designation.
+This designation must include at least the following: Healthcare personnel involved in the care of families with babies are trained in the skills necessary to support optimal chest/breastfeeding.

 - For i: Designating Group has requested and received documentation of BFHI designation or State-level equivalent designations.
 If there is no local designation process, this may be achieved initially by documentation that 80% of local health care providers have completed an existing on-line study or direct training, and documentation of this is provided to the Designating Group.

-- For ii: Designating Group has surveyed offices or has received documentation from local healthcare organization that at least 80% of offices/clinics are seeking or have achieved designation.
-(In North Carolina, the Designating Group for the Office designation http://ncbfc.org/mother-baby-friendly-clinic-award/ is NCBC.)
+- For ii: Designating Group has surveyed offices/clinics or has received documentation from local healthcare organizations that at least 80% of offices/clinics are seeking or have achieved designation.
+(In North Carolina, the Designating Group for the Office/Clinic designation is the NC Breastfeeding Coalition. https://www.ncbfc.org/mother-baby-friendly-clinics)

 PASS if these rates or higher are documented.

-STEP 6: Non-health system breastfeeding support groups and services are fully available in the community, including International Board Certified Lactation Consultants (IBCLCs), La Leche League (LLL), and other skilled breastfeeding support.
+STEP 6: Non-healthcare system chest/breastfeeding support groups and services are fully available in the community, including International Board Certified Lactation Consultants (IBCLCs), peer-to-peer lactation support providers, and other skilled breastfeeding support.

-Rationale: Breastfeeding support must extend beyond the clinic.
-Therefore, there must be active community support for referral and independent action by breastfeeding mothers to find the support they need.
+Rationale: Chest/breastfeeding support must extend beyond the clinic.
+Therefore, there must be active community support for referral and independent action by chest/breastfeeding families to find the support they need.
 Once these are established, all clinics and hospitals should be called upon to provide active referral.
-Active collaboration between health care providers and community breastfeeding support entities is needed to support this Step.
+Active collaboration between health care providers and community lactation support entities is needed to support this Step.

 i.
-Confirmation that such services are active or being created that would serve the community, with attention to meeting the needs of various racial/ethnic groups.
+Confirmation that such services are active or being created that would serve the community, with attention to meeting the needs of racial/ethnic and marginalized groups.